Heikki000/Task_4_2_AI_assisted_coding/README.md

 The program has a class `Calculator` with a constructor that takes an integer as a parameter.
 The method `add` takes an integer as a parameter and adds it to the value of the calculator.
 If the parameter is a negative number, the method throws an `IllegalArgumentException`.
-The class has a method `sum` that takes two integers as parameters and returns their sum.
+The class also has a method `sum` that takes two integers as parameters and returns their sum.
 The method `reset`resets the value of the calculator to 0.
 `getValue` method returns the value of the calculator to be used outside the Calculator class.